-The best advice is to consult with your GP or a nurse within a private specialist travel agency well in advance of your trip, they will have the most up to date information on what is recommended for every country in the world and whether certain things are essential or just recommended.
+The best advice is to consult with your GP or a private specialist travel agency well in advance of your trip, they will have the most up to date information on what is recommended for every country in the world and whether certain things are essential or just recommended.

-We used STA Travel and upon their recommendation we got a Hep A booster and the best anti-malarial tablets available (some people suffer serious side affects from the cheaper anti-malarials, especially mefloquine (brand name Larium) which can cause depression, anxiety and has been linked with suicides, it has been banned by the US FDA for being neurotoxic, in Britain we still prescribe it to soldiers), they also checked our Tetanus was up to date and recommended we had inoculations for rabies, this however wasn't possible as it is a 6 week course of injections (we just opted to avoid getting bitten by dogs or monkeys).
+We used STA Travel and upon their recommendation we got a Hep A booster and the best anti-malarial tablets available (some people suffer serious side affects from the cheaper anti-malarials, especially mefloquine (brand name Larium) which can cause depression, anxiety and has been linked with suicides, it has been banned by the US FDA for being neurotoxic, in Britain we still prescribe it to soldiers!), they also checked our Tetanus was up to date and recommended we had inoculations for rabies, this however wasn't possible as it is a 6 week course of injections (we just opted to avoid getting bitten by dogs or monkeys).
 Using a private agency is more expensive than using your GP but the upside is you can quickly book an appointment at a time that suits you, and when it comes to antimalarials you have a bit more choice in what you can demand when compared to whats readily available through the NHS.
 If you want to go down the NHS route then be sure to factor extra time in advance of your trip to book consultations, get prescriptions, etc.

-The most common type of infectious illness amongst travellers is diarrhoea, which is mainly caused by food and water borne agents, follow the advice above when it comes to buying food and remember to wash your hands well frequently, especially after visiting the toilet or before eating food, in the absence of soap and water antibacterial gel will kill bugs and nasties but wont wash dirt off.
+The most common type of infectious illness amongst travellers is diarrhoea, which is mainly caused by food and water borne agents, follow the advice above when it comes to buying food and remember to wash your hands well and frequently, especially after visiting the toilet or before eating food, in the absence of soap and water antibacterial gel will kill bugs and nasties but wont wash dirt off.

 SA has a private health care system but there are public health clinics available, one local said to me that you can go in but they are likely to make you worse or kill you, if you get seen at all.
 The bottom line is to make sure that your travel insurance is adequate to cover you in all eventualities, check the small print so that you know you destination and all the activities you intend to do are covered (we had to get a policy that specifically stated SA as the destination), also make sure that there is adequate cover for the value of gadgets, luggage, healthcare, legal cover and repatriation, its better to pay £20 more for a lot more piece of mind.